tobias-sung/my-notes/content/Project Portos/Modifying VL535CX Driver to Use Software I2C (PIO).md

 `pio_i2c_write_blocking_nostop()` sends the device address and 2 bytes of data but does not send a STOP signal.

-`pio_i2c_write_block_nostop()` does not send a START signal, nor does it send the device address, and just starts writing data.
+`pio_i2c_write_block_nostart()` does not send a START signal, nor does it send the device address, and just starts writing data.
+It sends a STOP signal once it is done.

 So I could use `pio_i2c_write_blocking_nostop()` to send the device address and register address.
 And then `pio_i2c_write_blocking_nostart()` to send the long string of data.
-With no STOP and START signals in between, just like during regular operation with the hardware I2C.
+This way, there would be no STOP and START signals in between, just like during regular operation with the hardware I2C.

 After being confused by the code in the original driver, I was able to clarify what was happening by checking the Logic Analyzer output and in the end all I had to do was copy and paste `pio_write_blocking()` with a few lines removed.
 With `WrMulti()` finally working, the driver finally worked with all the examples.